-Healing and harmonizing yarrow tea brewed from yarrow (Achillea Millefolium) has been used for centuries in folk medicine.
-Learn its benefits, ways to harvest and identify yarrow so you can enjoy its health benefits all year long.
+Healing and harmonizing yarrow tea brewed from yarrow has been used for centuries in folk medicine.
+Learn its benefits and ways to harvest, and identify yarrow so you can enjoy its health benefits all year long.

-Yarrow also called nosebleed, warrior plant or knight's milfoil is a medicinal plant with a colorful history of uses.
-It has been used for thousands of years to heal wounds and stop bleeding.
-That is where the names military herb or warrior plant come from.
+Yarrow is often called nosebleed, warrior plant, or knight's milfoil.
+It is a medicinal plant with a colorful history of uses.
+It has been used for thousands of years for wound healing and stopping bleeding.
+So that is where the names military herb or warrior plant comes from.
 However, its benefits don't stop there.

-This perennial herb, yarrow, likes light and well drained soils and sunny fields.
-It grows all over the globe and reaches heights of one to three feet.
+This perennial herb, yarrow, likes light, well-drained soils, and sunny fields.
+Yarrow grows all over the globe and reaches heights of one to three feet.

 Yarrow got its Latin name Achillea millefolium from the Greek hero Achilles.
-When he was born his mom wanted to protect him so gave him a yarrow tea bath while holding him by the heel.
-The heel was the only part of his body that wasn't protected by yarrow and therefore he died from a wound on the ankle.
-Before that Achilles used to treat soldier’s wounds in the Troy battle with yarrow.
-The millefolium stands for "thousand leaves”.
+When he was born, his mom wanted to protect him, so she gave him a tea bath while holding him by the heel.
+The heel was the only part of his body that wasn't protected by yarrow.
+Thus he died from a wound on the ankle.
+Before that, Achilles used to treat soldiers' wounds in the Troy battle with yarrow.
+So the millefolium stands for "thousand leaves."

-Achillea millefolium has typical finely divided feathery leaves that emerge from the ground as well as grow along the flower stem.
+It has finely divided feathery leaves that emerge from the ground and grow along the flower stem.

-Belonging to the Asteraceae family, yarrow small flowers form clusters are mostly white however can have a pinkish or yellowish hue.
-They have a strong, sweet scent described as chrysanthemums that can also help with their identification.
+Belonging to the Asteraceae family, small yarrow flowers form mostly white clusters.
+However, it can have a pinkish or yellowish hue.
+In addition, they have a strong, sweet scent described as chrysanthemums that can help their identification.

 While most herbalists recommend using flowers or leaves of yarrow, some recommend its roots.

-Leaves are the most potent in spring and early summer before the flowers start to bloom.
-However, it can be harvested any time of the year.
-Leaves contain tannins that have anti-inflammatory, antiviral and antibacterial properties however can also speed up the healing of cuts and wounds.
+Leaves are the most potent in spring and early summer before the flowers bloom.
+However, it can be harvested at any time of the year.
+Leaves contain tannins that have anti-inflammatory, antiviral, and antibacterial properties; however, they can also speed up the healing of cuts and wounds.

 The yarrow root is the best harvest in the fall and is used for toothache and other pain-related issues.

-It is important you to become familiar with the herb to avoid any misidentification.
-Common Look a like herbs are Queen Anne's lace (Daucus carota) that smells like carrot and poison hemlock (Conium maculatum) which is extremely toxic!
+You must become familiar with the herb to avoid any misidentification.
+For example, common Look like herbs are Queen Anne's lace (Daucus carota), which smells like carrot, and poison hemlock (Conium maculatum), which is highly toxic!

-I usually harvest both leaves and flowers in the morning just after the dew has dried on a sunny day.
-I search for flowers that are in a full bloom that haven't turned brown yet.
+I usually harvest yarrow flowers and leaves in the morning, just after the dew has dried on a sunny day.
+Then, I search for white flowers in full bloom that haven't turned brown yet.

-You can make tea from fresh flowers and leaves or you can dry them.
+You can make tea from fresh yarrow leaves and flowers or dry them.

-Place one tablespoon of fresh yarrow blossom and leaves into a pot and pour over one cup of boiling water.
+Place one tablespoon of fresh yarrow blossom and leaves or two teaspoons of dried herb into a pot and pour over one cup of boiling water.

 Other herbal teas recipes